The Sunni Articles

 The condition for considering a Hadith sahih, da’if, or mawdu’ is that it is not taken except from the words of a Hafiz as stated by as-Suyuti in “Tadrib-ur-Rawi”.
 Is the daring of al-‘Albani to say about Hadith that it is sahih, da’if, or mawdu’ a result of his ignorance of the words of the people of the Mustalah (Science of Hadith)?
 Or is it that he knew what they said, but his desires, and the love of showing up and claiming what is not his, thinking that he could fool the people if he said about Hadith that it is sahih, hasan, or da’if are the ones which dragged him?

 Let us mention here the statement of Hafiz Ibn Hajar in summary, since this will remove any ambiguity that some people imagined for not differentiating between the Hadithan (dual of Hadith): the practical Hadith and the verbal Hadith.
 The practical Hadith is the one which is da’if, but the verbal Hadith is thabit (confirmed).
-Ibn Hajar said: The saying of an-Nawawi: We related in the book of Ibn as-Sunni from Bilal and by the previous sanad [Sanad or isnad refers to the chain of people relating a Hadith.] to Abu Bakr Ibn as-Sunni many times; ‘Abdullah Ibn Muhammad al-Baghawi told us al-Hasan Ibn ‘Arafah told us ‘Ali Ibn Thabit al-Jazari from al-Wazi’ Ibn Nafi’ from Abu Salamah Ibn ‘Abd-ir-Rahman from Jabir Ibn ‘Abdillah, ‘radiyallahu ‘anhuma, from Bilal, ‘radiyallahu ‘anh, [Radiyallahu ‘anh means: May Allah be pleased with him.] the mu’addhin of the Prophet, sall-Allahu ‘alayhi wa ‘ala alihi wa sallam, [Sallallahu ‘alayhi wa ‘ala alihi wa sallam means: May Allah raise the rank of the Messenger of Allah, Muhammad and his Ahlu-l-Bayt.] who said what means: When the Prophet, sallallahu ‘alayhi wa ‘ala alihi wa sallam, went for Salah, he used to say: In the Name of Allah.
+Ibn Hajar said: The saying of an-Nawawi: We related in the book of Ibn as-Sunni from Bilal and by the previous sanad [Sanad or isnad refers to the chain of people relating a Hadith.] to Abu Bakr Ibn as-Sunni many times; ‘Abdullah Ibn Muhammad al-Baghawi told us al-Hasan Ibn ‘Arafah told us ‘Ali Ibn Thabit al-Jazari from al-Wazi’ Ibn Nafi’ from Abu Salamah Ibn ‘Abd-ir-Rahman from Jabir Ibn ‘Abdillah, ‘radiyallahu ‘anhuma, from Bilal, ‘radiyallahu ‘anh, [Radiyallahu ‘anh means: May Allah accept his deeds.] the mu’addhin of the Prophet, sall-Allahu ‘alayhi wa ‘ala alihi wa sallam, [Sallallahu ‘alayhi wa ‘ala alihi wa sallam means: May Allah raise the rank of the Messenger of Allah, Muhammad and his Ahlu-l-Bayt.] who said what means: When the Prophet, sallallahu ‘alayhi wa ‘ala alihi wa sallam, went for Salah, he used to say: In the Name of Allah.
 I believe in Allah.
 I rely on Allah.
 No one avoids disobeying Allah except with the protection of Allah and no one has the strength to obey Allah except with the help of Allah.
 O Allah, I ask You by the right of the askers upon You and by the right of this going out of mine, because I did not go out discontentedly, or to be praised or for fame; I went out seeking Your acceptance and to avoid Your punishnent.
 I ask You to protect me from Hellfire, and to admit me to Paradise.
 This is a very da’if Hadith.
 Ad-Daraqutni akhraj it in “al-‘Ifrad” from this way and said what means: Al-Wazi’ is the only relator of this Hadith.
 The author reported that it is agreed that he is da’if and his Hadith is munkar.
 I (Ibn Hajar) said: There is a tougher saying about him.
 Yahya Ibn Mu’in and an-Nasa’i said: He is not a thiqah (trustworthy).
 Abu Hatim and others said: His Hadith is matruk [Al-Matruk is a Hadith related by a da’if person, because, e.g., he is known to lie.
 His Hadith is abandoned.].
 Al-Hakim said: He related mawdu’ (fabricated) Ahadith.
 Ibn ‘Adi said: All of his Ahadith are not mahfuz [Al-Mahfuz is a Hadith in which the addition of the relator of a sahih or hasan Hadith to its wording disagrees with what a more trustworthy person related.
 The relating of the latter outweighs that of the former and is known as a mahfuz Hadith.
 The outweighed Hadith is known as a shathth Hadith.].
 I said: He committed idtirab [Al-‘Idtirab refers to the case when a person relates a Hadith in more than one version, such as adding more words in one version or changing the wording or meaning of the Hadith.
 Additionally, the two versions are equally authentic, but neither one version outweighs the other nor it is possible to bring the two versions together.
 The Hadith is called mudtrib.] in this Hadith.
 In “al-Yawm wal-Laylah”, Abu Nu’aym akhraj it in another version from him.
 He said: From Salim Ibn ‘Abdillah Ibn ‘Umar from his father from Bilal.
 There is no other evidence to strengthen the Hadith.